RA-curryfish/PongOS/README.md

 - Paging enabled with 0-4MB being identity mapped, 1MB-2MB DMA, 4MB-32MB for user space
 - IDT set up to handle interrupts (hardware, KB, etc)
 - A terminal pops up, can type in the cmd line but can't use arrow keys
-- Floppy controller set up to read from a floppy image
+- Floppy controller set up to read from a floppy image and skeleton VFS created
-- Skeleton VFS created
+- A simple kernel heap allocator created

+## Building
+- You need to build a cross compiler for x86 arch.
+Download GCC and binutils and build them in a safe directory (away from system stuff)
+- https://wiki.osdev.org/GCC_Cross-Compiler shows how to do this
+- You may have to change the paths according/in the packer.sh script to make it run
+- The script is pretty self-explanatory.
+Once the set up is done accordingly, you can simply run it to produce an iso
+- To run this iso you need qemu, you can see how it is run in the script.
+Since this is a work in progress, giving too less of memory may cause the OS to crash

 ## Details
 Some details of certain concepts